denoland/deno/src/README.md

 `cli` provides the main Deno executable.
 It contains a lot of integration tests in `cli/tests`.
 It's published at https://crates.io/crates/deno_cli

+`std` provides a set of standard modules for Deno.
+These modules do not get builtin to the Deno executable like the code in `src/js`.
+Rather the standard modules are accessable from https://deno.land/std/

 Ongoing directory tree reorg:

 TODO(ry) Merge deno_std repo into this repo, place it at `//src/std`